scoutzxb/CscoreTool-M/README.md

 b. input.summary This file is the main input file for Hi-C interactions.
 We accept the same format as the HiCsummary file format for HOMER runHiCpca.pl.
 See http://homer.ucsd.edu/homer/interactions/HiCtagDirectory.html An example file test.summary.gz can be downloaded.
 This is 0.5% randomly selected reads in chr1 from the High-resolution GM12878 cell Hi-C dataset (Rao, 2014).

 c.
 OutputPrefix This is the prefix for output files.

+d.
+N_subcompartment The number of sub-compartment to analyze

+e.
+N_Rablwindow The size of the Rabl matrix output.

-d. session This the number of sessions to use.
+f.
+N_session This the number of sessions to use.
 The number of choice depends on the resource available.

-e.
+These 6 arguments a-f are needed.

+g.
 Blacklist.bed This is the encode blacklist file which lists the blacklist regions excluded from ChIP-seq analysis, possibly due to copy number variations.
 If the program takes 7 arguments, it will take the 7th argument as Blacklisted.bed.

-f.
+h.
 ExcludedInteractions.txt This is the file for excluding regions having translocations.
 The format is like

 chrName1a_chrStart1a_chrEnd1a chrName1b_chrStart1b_chrEnd1b